joer9514/MoneyManagerApp/README.md

 [![Alt text for your video](https://img.youtube.com/vi/1fTHCdWwUGI/0.jpg)](http://www.youtube.com/watch?v=1fTHCdWwUGI)

  click on the image ☝☝☝

+ ## 🦾 Challenges

+###### Potential  incompatibility:
+One challenge we faced was the version of Django, pip and python that we had installed on our computers; which generated some conflicts at the beginning.

+###### Problem solution:
+The solution was to move our project to a machine with an operating system (Windows) and thus with the help and / or ease that provides us with this OS, install the same version and adapt it to our project.

+###### To confuse attributes:
+At the time of making the queries to visualize the data stored in our database, they were not being displayed correctly.
+The problem was solved when we realized that we were confused in the attributes of the query, which was a bit funny.

+###### Non-technical challenge:
+One member of the team got sick.
+This could have happened to anyone, and it obviously represents a threat in the production of the development of the project, especially if we think on the deadline.
+We also consider as a challenge to coincide in the different times that we all manage

+###### Collaboration/Communication

+We work as a team in a competent manner, we do meetings to plan, discuss and contribute to the development processes of the work and activities proposed for the development of our application.

+###### Challenges and/or success of the team

+To install a Django virtual environment and its tools dealing with different operating systems such as Linux and Windows, since each environment (OS) has different names.

+Understand how the MVT order used by Django works.

 # ✒️ Authors:
  * Jhonnyer Otalvaro - [Github](https://github.com/Jhonierk) / [Twitter](https://twitter.com/JhonnyerOtalva2)